beringueb/EDE/README.md

-# EDE
-Rayleigh scattering constraints on EDE
+Impact of Rayleigh scattering on constraints on EDE models.